-From Dan on December 17th, 2008 in Green Remodeling
+From Dean Dowd on December 17, 2008 in Green Remodeling

 Quite simply, adaptive reuse is the process of reusing an old structure for new purposes.
 It is implemented as a means for conserving land and reducing urban sprawl.
 On a larger scale, adaptive reuse is often a key factor in urban renewal programs that aim to revive dilapidated and often historic city centers.
 In residential terms, adaptive reuse commonly involves the purchase and conversion of old barns into modern living spaces.